Bay Area Rapid Transit expansion: History

 An additional corridor not part of the 1962 plan completed since the agency's inception is the automated guideway transit spur line that connects BART to Oakland International Airport which opened in 2014.

 As of August 2021, the BART map has one route marked for Future Service: the second phase of the Silicon Valley BART extension into San Jose, shown as a thick, gray dashed line.
 The planned Irvington station is also shown.

-Proposed extensions
+Extension under construction

 San Jose subway extension (Phase 2)

 BART will eventually terminate at Santa Clara Transit Center.

 The original plan for the Silicon Valley extension was to continue into downtown San Jose and Santa Clara via subway.
 However, in February 2009, projections of lower-than-expected sales-tax receipts from the funding measures forced the Santa Clara Valley Transportation Authority to scale back the extension, ending it at the Berryessa/North San José station and delaying tunneling under downtown San Jose to a future phase of construction (making it essentially a "Phase 2" of the project).
 The originally-planned complete extension from Fremont to Santa Clara had been projected to cost $6.1 billion, but the VTA estimates the extension to Berryessa (Phase 1 only) would cost just $2.3 billion.